hdr-js/hdr-js/README.md

 - ❤️  I'm in love with JavaScript since 2015.
 - 🔭  I’m currently working on my portfolio website.
-- 🌱  I’m currently learning everything.
+- 🌱  I’m currently working on self-learship.
-- 🥅  2021 Goals: Cut some fat and gain some skills.
+- 🥅  2023 Goals: Cut some fat and gain some skills.
 - ⚡  I love to talk, eat and talk about the food.
 - ❤️  Gifs are better then words.